lexipenia/shakespeare-productions-bot/README.md

 ## API keys

-If you want to run this bot without connecting it to Twitter, you will need a Google Maps API key.
+If you want to run this bot without connecting it to Twitter, you will still need a Google Maps API key.
 At present, you must set up a billing account with Google to get one.
 However, you won't be charged for using the API if you're not doing anything heavy-duty with it.
 There's a $200 credit available every month.

 You'll need to create a file in the same directory as the bot called `api_keys.py` with the following format: